evanx/redex/README.md

 We will implement a number of built-in processors for our own requirements, and accept contributions.

-We enable custom and third-party processors as "plugins" installed via `npm.` Otherwise Redix would not be particularly useful.
+We enable custom and third-party processors as "plugins" installed via `npm.` Otherwise Redix would not be particularly useful to others.

 Metrics should be published by processors, for performance monitoring and management.